 Prizegiving will be held in the Naseby Town Hall cnr of Leven & Council Sts on Sunday Morning from 8:30 am.
 Look forward to seeing you all.

 Naseby, where the race is based, is a wonderful town, rich in gold mining history, set in the scenic Maniototo plains.
 It hosts New Zealand's only Ice Luge (open to the public) and the only dedicated indoor Curling venue in the country.
 If you try your hand at Curling and don't show any talent you can always console yourself with a dram at one of the local hotels afterwards!

-Less than an hour from Alexandra, or an hour and a half from Queenstown, Naseby is a great jumping off point for a trip to the adventure playground that is Central Otago.
+Less than an hour from Alexandra, or an hour and a half from both Queenstown and Dunedin International Airports, Naseby is a great jumping off point for a trip to the adventure playground that is Central Otago.
 With the Cardrona, Coronet Peak, Remarkables, Treble Cone and Waiorau Ski-fields all close at hand this is the perfect opportunity to combine an Ultra-marathon with some breathtaking sightseeing and outdoor adventure.

 You can find information about the race format, its location, the surrounding area, past events and race records here.
 You can also enter online or contact us with any questions and view a gallery of images from previous years ultramarathon events.
 For links to tips on Ultramarathon preparation or participation you can look here.